JvanKatwijk/qt-1090/README.md

 The software is developed on a Linux system, and cross compiled for Windows.
-Wgile it is relatively easy to build an executable, an executable version for Linux (an AppImage) and  an installer for Windows are available in the  releases section
+While it is relatively easy to build an executable, an executable version for Linux (an AppImage) and  an installer for Windows are available in the  releases section